databricks/spark-training/ampcamp/launching-a-bdas-cluster-on-ec2.md

     git clone git://github.com/amplab/training-scripts.git

-You can also obtain them by downloading the zip file at `https://github.com/amplab/training-scripts/archive/master.zip`
+You can also obtain them by downloading the zip file at `https://github.com/amplab/training-scripts/archive/ampcamp3.zip`

 ## Launching the cluster
 Launch the cluster by running the following command.
 This script will launch a cluster, create a HDFS cluster and configure Mesos, Spark, and Shark.
-Finally, it will copy the datasets used in the exercises from S3 to the HDFS cluster.
+Finally, it will copy the datasets used in the exercises from EBS to the HDFS cluster.
-_This can take around 15-20 mins._
+_This can take around 20-30 mins._

     cd training-scripts
     ./spark-ec2 -i <key_file> -k <name_of_key_pair> --copy launch amplab-training